300 Severn Ave.

 "The Rosebud Rural Fire Association was formed in the fall of 1976 prompted by a couple of fires that occured in the district at that time.
 The first fire was in a feed stack at Jim Clark's place on a Saturday afternoon and the second was the next Sunday afternoon at the nuisance grounds (directly north and east of the Rosebud church manse facing the now closed golf course).
 There was quite a strong wind that day, and the fire got away and started across country and along the railway tracks.

-At that time Rosebud had no fire fighting equipment, so a group got together and it was decided to form a Fire Association.
-In 1983 they had a fire hall, a fire truck with a water tank and a pump which works quite well, giving the community some security.
+At that time Rosebud mobilized local residents and farmers however they had no fire fighting equipment, so a group got together and it was decided to form a Fire Association.
+In 1983 they had a fire hall, a fire truck with a water tank and a pump which workeds quite well, giving the community some security.
 "It sure beat a gunny sack and a five gallon pail."

 " Very important to Rick was his dedication to the volunteer fire departments in both Rockyford and Rosebud.
 Rick trained hard and worked hard.
 Everyone will agree that his commitment was an integral part of the new fire hall in Rosebud."

 This award is meant to honour a person who is community minded and/or community builder who comes from the ranks of the Fire Services in this county.

 Richard was born in January 1958 and passed away in February 2015 at fifty seven years young.